 The degree has relevance to a wide variety of occupations.
-In particular there are units offered on the degree that if you successfully complete would speed the process (and cost) of you becoming a police or Probation officer.
+In particular there are units offered on the degree that if you successfully complete would speed the process (and cost) of you becoming a police or probation officer.
 In relation to the former by completing the unit called Police, Law and Community covers what you would study as part of the initial police training.
 In relation to becoming a probation officer taking 4 particular units would equate to the Knowledge Modules which are required to commence probation officer training.
 In regards to both please see further information below.

 Other relevant occupations would be things such as crime prevention and community safety, security, youth justice, crime analysts and research, victim support, post-conviction support and work related to the courts and legal system.